+To find a roommate visit BU Off-Campus Services Roommate Finder.
 To reduce housing costs, many students choose to live with one or more roommates.
 When selecting a roommate make sure you have common goals: the apartment size and location, your living style and the rent you can afford.
 Before you decide to sign a lease discuss the lease terms and the following roommate/apartment sharing items with all potential roommates.

 Consider printing and using as a checklist when meeting with potential roommates.